CEUs & Pricing

 - Auditors do not attend online meetings

 - Meetings are not recorded

-- Meetings take place on Tuesdays at 3:00 pm Eastern (first meeting February 14th)
+- Meetings take place on Wednesdays at 12 pm Eastern (first meeting May 15th)

 - Meetings are 1 hour in duration